C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Discussion

 \subsubsection{RQ1.2: Algorithm selection and configuration}

 The generator consistently mapped QCFs to appropriate quantum algorithms.
 QUBO-based inputs invoked variational approaches such as QAOA or VQE, while oracle-based encodings triggered Grover.
 This behaviour was predictable and reproducible, showing that algorithm selection can be automated once a canonical QCF is available.
 For the framework, this means that developers do not need to intervene manually at the algorithm-selection stage, reducing potential points of failure and improving reproducibility of results.
 At the same time, the experiments revealed a boundary of the current design.
-The generator relies on fixed default parameters (e.g., QAOA depth $p=1$), which may not be optimal for all instances.
-While this sufficed to demonstrate correctness and workflow integration, achieving competitive performance on real hardware would require adaptive parameterisation or hybrid tuning strategies.
+The generator relies on fixed default parameters (e.g., QAOA depth $p=3$), chosen as hardware-agnostic settings to ensure robustness and reproducibility across problem families and NISQ devices, rather than to optimise algorithmic performance based on problem-specific QCF characteristics.
+While this sufficed to demonstrate correctness and workflow integration, achieving competitive performance on real hardware would require adaptive parameterisation or hybrid tuning strategies informed by the concrete input QCF.
 Thus, the findings illustrate both the strength of automated algorithm mapping and the limitations of the present implementation.

 The findings of RQ1.2 confirm that algorithm selection can be automated once problems are expressed in QCFs, reducing manual effort and improving reproducibility.
 However, reliance on fixed default parameters limits performance on real hardware, indicating that future extensions should explore adaptive or hybrid tuning strategies.